egonelbre/egonelbre.com/_posts/2010-09-13-Exact-Imprecision.markdown

 My idea was to do the calculation at compile time with macros.

-First thing I tried was the most obvious – convert the floating point value to it’s IEEE format, mask out the values and then convert it back.
-Unfortunately this ended with problems as gcc doesn’t let you convert float to int that easily.
-First I had to get the address of the value then convert it to void, then to int pointer then to int and then mask it out — then get address, void, float pointer, float.
-Problem is that during compile-time we don’t know where the value is and therefore we have to use a temporary variable.
-Basically I didn’t find a way that compiler could optimize it out.
+First thing I tried was the most obvious - convert the floating point value to it's IEEE format, mask out the values and then convert it back.
+Unfortunately this ended with problems as gcc doesn't let you convert float to int that easily.
+First I had to get the address of the value then convert it to void, then to int pointer then to int and then mask it out - then get address, void, float pointer, float.
+Problem is that during compile-time we don't know where the value is and therefore we have to use a temporary variable.
+Basically I didn't find a way that compiler could optimize it out.

 Then the second thing I tried was using multiplication, masking and division: